conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 Extra
 -----

+.. _recipe_maintainer:

 Recipe Maintainer
 ..................

-A maintainer is an individual who is responsible for maintaining and updating one or more feedstock repositories and packages as well as their future versions.
-They have push access to the feedstock repositories of only the packages they maintain and can merge pull requests into it.
+A maintainer is an individual who is responsible for maintaining and updating one or more feedstock repositories and packages, as well as their future versions.
+They have push access to the feedstock repositories of only the packages they maintain and can merge pull requests into them.
 Contributing a recipe for package makes you the ``maintainer`` of that package automatically.
-See `Maintainers Role <https://conda-forge.org/docs/maintainer/adding_pkgs.html#maintainer-role>`__ and `Maintaining Packages <https://conda-forge.org/docs/maintainer/updating_pkgs.html#maintaining-packages>`__ to learn more about what are the things that maintainers do.
+See `Maintainers Role <https://conda-forge.org/docs/maintainer/adding_pkgs.html#maintainer-role>`__ and `Maintaining Packages <https://conda-forge.org/docs/maintainer/updating_pkgs.html#maintaining-packages>`__ to learn more about the things that maintainers do.

 If you wish to be a maintainer of a certain package, you should contact current maintainers and open an issue in that package's feedstock with the following command:

 ``@conda-forge-admin, please add user @username``

 where username is the GitHub username of the new maintainer to be added.
-Please refer to `Becoming a maintainer <https://conda-forge.org/docs/orga/guidelines.html#becoming-a-maintainer>`__ and `Updating the maintainer <https://conda-forge.org/docs/maintainer/updating_pkgs.html#updating-the-maintainer-list>`__ for detailed instructions.
+Please refer to `Becoming a maintainer <https://conda-forge.org/docs/orga/guidelines.html#becoming-a-maintainer>`__ and `Updating the maintainer list <https://conda-forge.org/docs/maintainer/updating_pkgs.html#updating-the-maintainer-list>`__ for detailed instructions.

 Miscellaneous
 =============